 Measures to improve the data quality of CAD models

-For effective data exchange of 2D and 3D model data from third-party CAD systems for a planning system, the following two main points must therefore be considered:
+For effective data exchange of 2D floor plans and 3D design data from third-party CAD systems for a planning system, the following two main points must therefore be considered:

-- Targeted simplification of 2D and 3D data
+- Targeted simplification of 2D floor plans and 3D design data

-- Note available data formats and export settings
+- Not available data formats and export settings

-Practical hints in the following sections are not related to a specific CAD system or only where it makes sense to a specific 2D/3D format in order to be able to give generally valid recommendations.
-The aim is to enable the direct use of third-party data through these recommendations.
-Third-party data is also generally understood to mean CAD data, because these usually originate from so-called CAD systems.
+Practical hints in the following sections are not related to a specific CAD software or only where it makes sense to a specific 2D/3D format in order to be able to give generally valid recommendations to manufacturing companies and suppliers.
+The aim is to enable the direct use of third-party design data through these recommendations.
+Third-party design data is also generally understood to mean CAD data, because these usually originate from so-called CAD systems.

 Product development CAD vs. layout planning of the factory

-From a CAD system or design to planning, one changes to a completely different field of application, from product development to factory layout planning.
-The goals and tasks are different and so are the demands on the model data, illustrated in the picture below.
+From a CAD software or product design to factory design, one changes to a completely different field of application, from product development to factory layout planning.
+The goals and tasks are different and so are the demands on the design data, illustrated in the picture below.

-Whereas in product development often only individual models are considered, in factory planning several hundreds or thousands of these products are considered simultaneously (see picture below)!
+Whereas in product development often only individual models are considered, in factory planning several hundred or thousands of these products are considered simultaneously (see picture below)!

 How does the simplification of CAD models work?